telerik/ajax-docs/controls/gantt/accessibility-and-internationalization/keyboard-support.md

 ````

->note Some key combination are reserved by the browsers for default actions and they cannot be used.
+>tip Some key combination are reserved by the browsers for default actions and they cannot be used.
 Ex.
 Ctrl + D adds current page to favorites/bookmarks.
 >